Spring scales for weighing

 I was able to explain to my mother how shopkeepers could come up with prices so quickly when weighing out odd fractions of weights because I had worked on sales jobs in my school holidays.

 To understand what was happening, you would need to view the scales from the shopkeeper's side of the counter.
-Then all becomes clear, because the customer's and the shopkeeper's sides were very different.
+Then all becomes clear, because the two sides were very different.